YasmineBB/curated/README.md

 The site is designed in a way that the user can navigate easily and smoothly across the site.

-Having an online platform of a curated selection of art pieces extends the reach of one art gallery, and the opportunities from online traffic can be endless.
+Having an online platform of a Curated selection of art pieces extends the reach of one art gallery, and the opportunities from online traffic can be endless.
 A physical gallery or store is limited to the footfall rate of that area whereas online, people from all around the world are potential customers at all times.

 As a B2C company, it is vital to reach out and elicit an emotional response from customers, and build a relationship.
 The web marketing methodologies are huge in doing so, and social media presence is an important factor in building and maintaining this connection.

-Without the costs that come with a physical location, such as a gallery or space that sells art, there is more space for higher margins for both curated, as well as the artist.
+Without the costs that come with a physical location, such as a gallery or space that sells art, there is more space for higher margins for both Curated, as well as the artist.

-With the popularity of smartphones and people being able to browse and shop on the go, it’s important that curated capitalises on this opportunity, especially as B2C customers are more likely to make impulse purchases.
+With the popularity of smartphones and people being able to browse and shop on the go, it’s important that Curated capitalises on this opportunity, especially as B2C customers are more likely to make impulse purchases.
 Curated is a mobile first app that makes it east for customers to browse unique art pieces at home, work or on the go.

-As an online intermediary, curated uses its platform to bring artists and customers together.
+As an online intermediary, Curated uses its platform to bring artists and customers together.

-The artists will rely on curated to platform their work and attract sales, and web marketing will play a huge role in making this happen.
+The artists will rely on Curated to platform their work and attract sales, and web marketing will play a huge role in making this happen.

 Having an authentication system and allowing the customer to be able to save their shipping information also makes it easier and faster for future payments to be made.